 Offering both flexible and rigid options are VELUX, who manufacture a 35cm sun tunnel in both tube styles.

-Lightway's pitched roof sun tunnel sizes are indentical to their flat roof diameters with the exception of the Maximus.
+Lightway's pitched roof sun tunnel sizes are identical to their flat roof diameters with the exception of the Maximus.

-Likewise, Sterlingbuild’s flexible pitched roof sun tunnels come in the same sizes as our flat roof sun tunnels and can be applied to both slate and tile roofs.
+Likewise, Sterlingbuild’s flexible pitched roof sun tunnels come in the same sizes as our flat roof sun tunnels and can be applied to both slate and tile.

 Remember to always bear in mind where the best place on your pitched roof is to position your sun tunnel.